whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 Apples originate from Central Asia and their skin is generally red, yellow or green.

-They are however [high in calories](https://en.wikipedia.org/wiki/Apple#Nutrition){:target="_blank"} as they contain lots of sugar, so make sure to **keep the quantity of this treat to a minimum**.
+They are, however [high in calories](https://en.wikipedia.org/wiki/Apple#Nutrition){:target="_blank"} as they contain lots of sugar, so make sure to **keep the quantity of this treat to a minimum**.
 Note that if your rabbit already has a weight problem, it is best to avoid feeding any type of fruit, including apples.

 If it is the first time you offer an apple to your rabbit, it is best to introduce the new food slowly in order to allow the digestive system to adjust.
 Leave a couple of days between offering another apple and keep a watch on the stools.
 If you see the droppings get soft, stop the introduction and try again after some time.